Puskar-Roy/Feed0/README.md

 ### Installation

-Install dependencies for both the backend and frontend :
+Install dependencies for both the frontend & backend:

 npm run install:all